United States

 Though these reactions are common, most people who are under stress will find themselves afflicted with acne.
 Stress releases certain chemicals within the body that stimulate sebaceous (oil) glands.
 The excess sebum tends to clog pores and irritate skin, causing acne to form.

 During times of stress, the flow of blood is directed to areas of the body that are considered vital for responding to the stress that we are under.
-At the same old women mask time, blood is withdrawn from areas that are considered non-essential, such as, unfortunately, your skin.
+At the same time, blood is withdrawn from areas that are considered non-essential, such as, unfortunately, your skin.
 Bear in mind that the skin is the largest organ of your body and one of the most sensitive areas, as well.
 During times of stress, the skin is constantly being starved of both blood and oxygen, which causes the skin to take on a dull and lifeless appearance resulting in tired, old, ageing looking skin.

 In addition to changing the skin’s natural appearance, continuous stress can increase cortisone secretion, which suppresses our immune system.
 Once the skin’s defense is lowered, it becomes extremely susceptible to irritation from outside pollutants.